jackiezkl/Jetson_AGX_Xavier/OpenCV_TensorFlow_Installation.md

 pip3 install --user jupyterlab

-Then the following to config the settings.
-The following command will ask user to setup password for the web interface; disable auto open browser;change jupyter lab folder to Documents; change to accept connection from any ip.
+Then run the following to config the settings.
+The following command will ask user to
+* setup password for the web interface;
+* disable auto open browser;
+* change jupyter lab folder to Documents;
+* change to accept connection from any ip.
 ```
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc